Plant Tissue Culture Technology for Propagation and Conservation of Blue Vanda (Vanda coerulea Griff. ex Lindle.)

 An exmple of Blue Vanda Orchid pods (Vanda coerulea Griff. ex Lindle.) from the local Blue Vanda orchid conservation village, Ban Pong Krai, Pongyaeng Subdistrict, Mae Rim District, Chiang Mai Province

-Growth characteristics of Blue Vanda seeds in sterile conditions
+Stereomicroscope view of Blue Vanda seeds

 Blue Vanda (Vanda coerulea Griff. ex Lindle.)